poshsecurity/PlasterTemplate-PSModule/contributing.md

 <!--

-    This templated is based upon the work by the Atom project, https://github.com/atom/atom/
+    This is based upon the work by the Atom project, https://github.com/atom/atom/

 -->